gtk-rs/gtk4-rs/book/src/list_widgets.md

 [`ListBox`](../docs/gtk4/struct.ListBox.html) and [`FlowBox`](../docs/gtk4/struct.FlowBox.html) are two container widgets which allow you to do this.
 `ListBox` describes a vertical list and `FlowBox` describes a grid.

-Let us explore this concept by adding labels to a `ListBox`.
+Let's explore this concept by adding labels to a `ListBox`.
 Each label will display an integer starting from 0 and ranging up to 100.

 <span class="filename">Filename: listings/list_widgets/1/main.rs</span>